guswl8033/Real-time-instance-based-video-style-transfer/README.md

 |Python|3.6.9|
 |Pytorch|1.1.0|
 |Torchvision|0.3.0|

+Above table is the environment of computer that I tested code.

 To test the code, you have to set up the environment of below networks, and download weights.